The baby name Greta blends a sort of fairytale energy with Hollywood glam and a certain amount of timeless style, too.

 Thanks to Abbey for suggesting our Baby Name of the Day.

-You can hear Greta nested in Margaret, but a common variant of the name makes it even clearer how this nickname developed: Margareta.
+You can almost hear Greta nested in Margaret, but a common variant of the name makes it even clearer how this nickname developed: Margareta.

 It’s not the only diminutive starting with Gr.
 There’s Gretchen, a name that peaked in the 1970s and fell out of use not long after Mean Girls became an early twenty-first century sensation.
 Gretel, too, comes from Margaret, but despite Hollywood revamps of the classic tale, it’s never caught on in the US.